Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Preliminaries and Related Work

-Pioneering works\cite{castiglione2024integrating,fedorov2018quantum,olushola2025cybersecurity} have experimentally demonstrated QKD-secured blockchains over urban fiber networks.
-However, these seminal systems typically rely on point-to-point protocols like BB84.
-A fundamental limitation of such architectures is the requirement for a direct physical quantum link between every pair of communicating nodes.
-In a distributed network, this necessitates a fully connected mesh topology, where the number of required optical fiber links scales quadratically ($\mathrm{O}(N^2)$) with the number of nodes.
+Pioneering works~\cite{kiktenko2018quantum,yang2024qbma,reddy2025quantum} have experimentally demonstrated the QKD-secured blockchains over urban fiber networks.
+However, these seminal systems typically rely on point-to-point BB84 protocol.
+A limitation of such architectures is the requirement for a direct physical quantum link between every pair of communicating nodes.
+In a distributed network, it requires a fully connected mesh topology, where the number of required optical fiber links scales quadratically ($\mathrm{O}(N^2)$) with the number of nodes.
 This hardware complexity imposes severe constraints on network scalability and cost-efficiency.

-To address current scalability limitations and potentially extend the geographical reach of blockchain networks, we propose a framework based on the TF-QKD protocol.
-This approach aims to contribute to quantum network design by mitigating several critical implementation challenges.
+To address current scalability limitations, we propose a TF-QKD-based framework to extend the geographical reach of blockchain networks.
+This approach aims to contribute to quantum network design by mitigating potential challenges for implementations.

-First, the framework ensures immunity to detector side-channel attacks through a MDI architecture.
-Unlike the traditional BB84 protocol, where security is often susceptible to imperfections in receiving detectors, our approach involves nodes (Alice and Bob) transmitting optical pulses to an untrusted central relay (Charlie) for interference measurement.
-Consequently, security relies exclusively on the correlations between the users' prepared states and the relay's public outcomes, maintaining system integrity even if the relay's detectors are imperfect or controlled by an adversary.
+Intriguingly, the framework ensures immunity to detector side-channel attacks through a MDI architecture.
+Unlike the traditional BB84 protocol, where security is susceptible to imperfections in receiving detectors, our approach involves terminal nodes (such as Alice and Bob) transmitting optical pulses to an untrusted central relay (Charlie) for interference measurement.
+Consequently, security relies exclusively on the correlations between the prepared states and the relay's public outcomes, maintaining system integrity even if the relay's detectors are imperfect or controlled by an adversary.

-From a structural perspective, TF-QKD naturally facilitates a star-shaped physical topology, where multiple blockchain nodes connect to a single relay via optical fibers.
-This configuration significantly reduces physical link complexity from a quadratic $\mathrm{O}(N^2)$ dependence to a linear $\mathrm{O}(N)$ scale, thereby minimizing deployment costs and simplifying network expansion.
-It is crucial to note that while the physical quantum layer utilizes a centralized relay, the upper-layer blockchain consensus retains its logical decentralization.
+From an MDI-driven structural perspective, TF-QKD facilitates a star-shaped physical topology, where multiple blockchain nodes connect to a single relay via optical links.
+This configuration reduces physical complexity from a quadratic $\mathrm{O}(N^2)$ dependence to a linear $\mathrm{O}(N)$ scale, thereby minimizing deployment costs and simplifying network expansion.
+Moreover, while the physical quantum layer utilizes a centralized relay, the upper-layer blockchain consensus retains its logical decentralization.
+Of note, the secret key rate scales with the square root of the channel transmittance ($\sqrt{\eta}$) rather than the linear relationship ($\eta$) observed in conventional QKD schemes.
+While eliminating detector vulnerabilities, optimizing physical infrastructure, and enabling long-haul connectivity, the TF-QKD-secured blockchains provide a superior physical foundation required for large-scale quantum-secured distributed ledgers.